 the acting, especially Kilmer's part, but I thought everyone did a really good job portraying the characters they were

-As far as the rest of the film's material, the language is rather your standard PG-13 assortment.
+As far as the rest of the film's material, the language is your standard PG-13 assortment.
 There are

-several uses of blasphemy and 6 uses of the "s" word.
+several uses of blasphemy and 6 uses of the "S" word.
 But the most objectionable material in the film definitely comes in the form

 of sex and nudity.